vipink1203/boundary-aws-terraform/docs/deployment_guide.md

    - `modules/worker/templates/worker_user_data.tmpl`

 3. If your AMIs already have Boundary installed, you might need to modify the user data scripts to avoid reinstallation.

+### Using Existing VPC and Database

+This deployment is designed to work with your existing infrastructure:

+1. Make sure your VPC has both public and private subnets properly configured
+2. Ensure your database has:
+   - PostgreSQL 12 or later
+   - A database named "boundary" (or you'll need to create it)
+   - Proper security group rules to allow connections from the controller instance
+   - The specified user with appropriate permissions

 ## Step 3: Add Your Boundary Enterprise License